 Statistic: Participants in the workplace gratitude study reported a 25% increase in career advancement opportunities compared to those who did not incorporate gratitude practices at work.

-Unexpectedly, the gratitude practice became Sarah’s secret career weapon.
-Her expressions of gratitude at work not only fueled job satisfaction but propelled her up the corporate ladder.
+Unexpectedly, gratitude became Sarah’s career asset.
+Her expressions of gratitude fueled job satisfaction and helped propel her up the corporate ladder.

 Embarking on a gratitude journaling journey is not only simple but can be a transformative ritual with a few intentional steps.
 Here’s a guide on how to kickstart your gratitude practice: